0RuiAlvel0/Airport-departure-board/README.md

 - The css interface is not mine, full credit goes to [this great project](https://github.com/tomgiddings/airport-board) by [Tom Giddings](https://github.com/tomgiddings).

 ## Overview
 This project is designed to run on a system with Apache and PHP.
 It has been tested with PHP 8.3 on Linux but should work with other configurations.
 Good results have also been reported using Lighttpd with PHP 7.3.
 Ensure you have `php-curl` installed.
-[See here how to install it](https://stackoverflow.com/questions/6382539/call-to-undefined-function-curl-init).

 ### API Key
 To use this project, you need an API key from [AirLabs](https://airlabs.co/).
 Create a `.env` file and place it in the root folder.
 Copy the contents of `.env.template` into it and insert your API key into `.env`.